-What has been your most challenging moment since joining the GLS?
+What has been your most challenging moment?

 A colleague and I recently held an advice surgery for tax specialists in one of HMRC’s offices.
 This required us to give a steer on several discrete issues in person without having been given much notice of what we were about to be asked – something which was both challenging and rewarding.